abhisheku1/abhisheku1/README.md

 -------------------------
 💻 I am a self taught Programmer & Web Developer
-📚 I have a Bachelors in Computer Science & Engineering degree from Chandigarh University India 📝 I have a strong interest in DevOPs and Cloud Application Development 🔭 Working on Web APIs and Authentication
+📚 I have a Bachelors in Computer Science & Engineering degree from Chandigarh University India 📝 I have a strong interest in Full Stack Web Development and Cloud Application Development 🔭 Working on Web APIs and Authentication
 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript,C#,Java